siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

+The runtime engine does not enforce specific nodes.
+All nodes connect to the runtime engine through extensions and can be freely added to tailor to the service needs.

 To effectively execute node specifications, the system undergoes two main processes: compilation and runtime.
 These processes help reduce complexity and optimize performance.

 ## Modifying Workflows

-The runtime does not directly expose APIs for modifying node specifications.
+The runtime engine does not directly expose APIs for modifying node specifications.
 Instead, it focuses on compiling, loading, and activating nodes to make them executable.

 If node specifications need to be modified, the Command-Line Interface (CLI) can be used to update the specifications in the database.
 Alternatively, a workflow can be defined to provide an HTTP API for modifying node specifications.
 Such workflows are generally defined in the `system` namespace.